 - 1 tbsp arrowroot powder

 - To make the crust, stir together the flours and salt in a mixing bowl.
-Cut in the butter or shortening using a pastry cutter or your fingers until you have a crumbly mixture.
+Cut in the shortening using a pastry cutter or your fingers until you have a crumbly mixture.

 - Add the egg and water and use your hands to knead until a ball of dough forms.